Before Purchasing a Bird

 Several years later, John built an addition onto to the original aviary, and this time the concrete was DONATED, and worked by John and our oldest son, Thomas.

-After the first airing of "Jack Hanna's Animal Adventure" in January 2000, a multi-millionaire, Mr. Peter Mennen and his wife, Carlene, phoned us from California stating that they saw the show and during the interview I mentioned that our dream was to have a dome aviary.
+After the first airing of "Jack Hanna's Animal Adventure" in January 2000, a multi-millionaire, Mr. Peter Mennen and his wife, Carlene, phoned us from California stating that they saw the show and during the interview I mentioned that our dream was to have a second aviary.
 He stated that they were going to make our dream come true, AND THEY DID!

 We had hoped to have a major GRAND OPENING, but it never happened.
 We needed the room fast, as we had up to 380 birds to care for.
-We had hoped the dome would work as a FREE FLIGHT aviary, but with our particular flock there was too much territorialism amongst the birds, so we spent a very long time trying to figure out how to make this work.
+We had hoped the new aviary would work as a FREE FLIGHT aviary, but with our particular flock there was too much territorialism amongst the birds, so we spent a very long time trying to figure out how to make this work.
 After many years of experimenting, we decided that these CAPTIVE bred birds still needed their cages, which were the only homes they ever knew.
 That meant that the birds were released out of their cages daily as we did our work of feeding/cleaning/watering, daily.
 This has proved to be a very successful mission.

 Unfortunately, September 11, 2001 occurred.
 Along with the grief all of us went through watching and praying for all concerned, our donations dropped dramatically, as people began giving billions to the charities serving the people affected by 9/11, which was perfectly understandable.
 This left us with about half the donations we had been receiving.
 Therefore, we were forced to re-evaluate our situation and adopt out ALL of our "pet quality" birds which amounted to 300 of our 380 birds, leaving us with the wild, and handicapped birds alone.

-Now, years later, the dome is still in use, and the birds are enjoying their daily routine of out of cage time.
+Now, years later, this aviary is still in use, and the birds are enjoying their daily routine of out of cage time.
 We still take in birds that are the most needy, also those bird owners that are the most needy, meaning they may be terminally ill, already passed away, etc. We can no longer take in any and all birds that we are requested to take in, as most other parrot sanctuaries are in the same situation; full and/or financially strapped.

 John Bradford, born in Concord, NC